greenm01/ec4x/docs/ec4x_specs.md

 ## 8\.1 Diplomacy

 In VB4X, diplomacy includes Neutral, Enemy, and Non-Aggression categories.
-As House Duke, your mandate is to lead your House to victory by strategic means, where diplomacy can play a pivotal role alongside conflict.
+As House Duke, your mandate is to lead your House to victory by strategic means, where diplomacy can play a pivotal role alongside the sword.
 Your primary directive remains to decisively manage your adversaries, leveraging both military might and diplomatic cunning.

 ### 8\.1.1 Neutral